tobiaswright/tobiaswright.github.io/src/components/homepage/Section-about.md

 Hi, I’m Tobias, a passionate technologist with a two-decade-long career in software engineering.
-Even after all this time I still find the internet fasinating and enjoy being a citizen.
+Even after all this time I still find the internet fascinating and enjoy being a citizen.
 Here you'll find some of my writing, personal projects.

 When I'm not in front of a screen, I enjoy biking, reading, beekeeping, listening to music and lately been having a jones for vexillology.